gagandeepsinghkhanuja/Electrical-Load-Profile-Analysis-and-Peak-Load-Assessment-using-Stat-Modeling-of-New-England-region/README.md

 # Project Details :

-There are three projects in the Energy sector I worked on, during Spring 2018 under the guidance of Professor Roshanak (Roshi) Nateghi.
+There were three projects in the Energy sector I worked on, during Spring 2018 under the guidance of Professor Roshanak (Roshi) Nateghi.
 I have tried working on each one of them differently.
 In other projects I have made use of Tableau and R Shiny as well.

 This project was a part of the course Predictive Modeling that I had taken during Spring 2018.
 The project report has been written in laTeX and supporting documents have been attached to benefit the community and the users.